Panama

 To ensure long-term success in compliance and fisheries management, we have implemented a customized training program to develop standard operating procedures for transshipment—these serve as clear, essential blueprints for enforcing regulations and promoting responsible fishing practices.

-Policy Support: Advocating for transparency
+Policy Support: Championing fisheries transparency

 About Panama

-The diversity of Panama’s fleet—which spans domestic shrimp trawlers, purse seine vessels targeting small pelagics with certified fisheries and longliners targeting tuna and mahi-mahi, to an international fleet of tuna purse seiners, longliners and support vessels—necessitates robust MCS measures.
+The diversity of Panama’s fleet — which spans domestic shrimp trawlers, purse seine vessels targeting small pelagics with certified fisheries and longliners targeting tuna and mahi-mahi, to an international fleet of tuna purse seiners, longliners and support vessels—necessitates robust MCS measures.
 Without such efforts, Panama risks not only its global reputation but also the livelihoods tied to its marine industries.
 This makes Panama acutely aware of the stakes involved in combating unsustainable fishing practices on a global scale.

-Managing the largest fleet in the world has posed significant challenges for Panama, particularly in demonstrating compliance with international standards.
-After receiving two yellow cards from the European Union, Panama has taken decisive actions to address these issues, focusing on strengthening policies, improving processes and increasing transparency.
-These efforts not only support sustainability but also yield economic benefits for Panamanian people.Â
+Managing a vast national and international fleet has posed significant challenges for Panama, particularly in demonstrating compliance with international standards.
+After receiving two yellow cards from the European Union, Panama implemented significant reforms to strengthen governance, improve oversight and increase transparency.
+These efforts not only support sustainability but also yield economic benefits for Panamanian communities.